Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Numerical Implementation

-For simplicity, to evolve the GBH we use the sources $\phi$, $\psi$ as given by CLASS.
-The initial conditions are set, according to Eq.(\ref{eq:ics}), at some arbitrary early time, when all modes of interest are in super-horizon scales.
-We find that convergence, with respect to both $l$ and $n$ expansions, is roughly achieved for $l_{\max}=10$ and $n_{\max}=30$, i.e. a system of $341$ equations.
-The relative difference in the transfer functions generated from CLASS and the GBH can be found in Figure \ref{fig:GFEfull}: There is per mille agreement for all values of redshift, so the GBH is accurately producing the neutrino transfer function.
+The relative difference in the transfer functions generated from CLASS and the GBH are shown in Fig. \ref{fig:GFEfull}: There is $\lesssim 0.5\%$ agreement for all redshift, so the GBH is accurately producing neutrino transfer functions.

-For $k=0.03$Mpc$^{-1}$, it was necessary to set $l_{\max} = 20$ and $n_{\max} \approx 250$, corresponding to a much larger system of $ \approx 4500$ equations, to obtain sub-percent level agreement with CLASS.
-This shows that the $n$ expansion is converging rather slowly on the small scales, so to solve the GBH on even smaller scales requires a more efficient numerical implementation.
-It might also be the case that a new truncation scheme can be found that alleviates this issue (see the discussion in appendix \ref{sec:app}).
-Notwithstanding, and as pointed out before, on the small scales neutrinos free-stream, so it no longer becomes important that neutrino transfer functions are obtained very accurately (non-linearities also start to kick-in).
-In fact, we find that when switching to a viscous fluid approximation (FA) once the mode is sufficiently inside the horizon, the GBH produces the neutrino density contrast transfer function as accurately as CLASS in its default precision settings (where a similar switch to a viscous fluid approximation is also employed), over all scales of interest.
-This is illustrated in Figure \ref{fig:gfevsdclass}.
+The case $x>30$ requires a much larger system of equations to obtain subpercent level agreement with CLASS, with the $n$ expansion converging rather slowly on the small scales.
+There are also some technical issues with the truncation scheme for the GBH in this regime (see the discussion at the end of Appendix \ref{sec:app}), so going beyond $x=30$ requires a more efficient numerical implementation.

+Notwithstanding, and as pointed out before, on the small scales neutrinos free-stream, so it no longer becomes important that neutrino transfer functions are obtained very accurately (nonlinearities also start to kick in).
+In fact, we find that when switching to a viscous fluid approximation once a given mode is sufficiently inside the horizon (GBH+FA), we produce the density contrast neutrino transfer function as accurately as CLASS in its default precision settings (CLASS-DPS, where a similar switch to a viscous fluid approximation is also employed), over all scales of interest, and at redshift $z=0$.
+We also find that CAMB in its default precision settings (CAMB-DPS) is as accurate as CLASS-DPS and the GBH+FA at intermediate and large scales, but more accurate on the small scales, where both the GBH+FA and CLASS-DPS are in the FA regime, and hence not producing neutrino transfer functions very accurately.
+Finally, CAMB in its high-precision settings (CAMB-HPS) \footnote{CAMB-HPS is defined by the following choice of precision settings: massive\_nu\_approx=0, accurate\_massive\_neutrino\_transfers = T, accuracy\_boost=3 and l\_accuracy\_boost=3.} is found to closely agree with CLASS in its high-precision settings (CLASS-HPS), according to expectation.
+These results are illustrated in Fig. \ref{fig:gfevsdclass}.